badreddinesaadioui/Nora_Voice_AI_Mental_Health_Expert/README.md

 ## Overview

-Nora is a mental health chatbot built with Streamlit and OpenAI.
+Nora is a mental health chatbot built with Streamlit and OpenAI (Gpt 4o mini, Whisper and OpenAI TTS).
 It provides an interactive voice and text-based experience to simulate conversations with a virtual psychologist.

 ## Features